How to Make Crema de Chayote (Creamy Chayote Soup)

 - Salt, or powdered chicken bullion

-Continue to cook: Return mixture to pot and stir in chicken broth until it reaches desired consistency.
-Add salt (or powdered chicken bullion) and simmer on low flame for 20 minutes.
+- Return mixture to pot and stir in chicken broth until it reaches desired consistency.
+Add salt (or powdered chicken bullion) and simmer on low heat for an additional 20 minutes.

-Enjoy: Serve hot and garnish with freshly chopped chives and chili flakes.
+- Serve hot and garnish with freshly chopped chives and chili flakes or fresh pomegranate seeds and pine nuts.

 FREQUENTLY ASKED QUESTIONS

-Yes, chayote squash soup can be made ahead of time and stored in an airtight container in the refrigerator for up to 3-4 days.
+Yes, you can make it ahead of time and store it in an airtight container in the refrigerator for up to 3-4 days.
 Reheat on the stove or in the microwave before serving.

 HOW TO STORE AND REHEAT